 If you are searching for life insurance after having testicular cancer, you’re in the right place.
-We understand that serarching for life insurance with or without a health issue is a dauting task.
+We understand that searching for life insurance with or without a health issue is a daunting task.
 That is why we are here to help you find the best coverage for your needs, whether that be a traditional policy, a no medical exam required policy or a guaranteed issue, we will help find you coverage.

 Life Insurance After Testicular Cancer

 We’ve had a few questions lately in regards to finding affordable term life insurance after cancer, and the first question every man asks is, “Am I eligible?”

 We’re going to field some of those questions today and you’ll see it’s hard to answer this question without asking a few other questions first.
 There are different types, various ages it occurs, and each man’s case is completely unique.
 You may be surprised to hear life insurance can be very affordable, even after cancer.

 Every year, in the U.S., an estimated 8500 men are diagnosed with testicular cancer and 350 die from the disease.

 Because it’s a deadly disease in some cases, life insurance after testicular cancer is considered a high risk or impaired risk underwriting practice from life insurance companies.
 Cancer has no known cure, but testicular cancer is a very localized type of cancer if it’s detected early and treated effectively.
 Here are the different types of testicular cancer classifications: